 People gave me suggestions, and I tried them all.
 I’ve fried chicken coated with coconut flour, almond flour, and a blend of gluten-free flours.

-I’ve discovered a few recipes that are okay, but none as good as this one.
+I’ve discovered a few okay recipes, but none as good as this one.

 In fact, once I tried this recipe, I knew I’d discovered something really special.